 When blood sugar levels are too high for too long, several changes take place in the body that affect skin health.

-Without healthy collagen networks, the skin can become stiff and in some cases brittle.
+Without healthy collagen networks, the skin can become stiff and, in some cases, brittle.
 Collagen is also necessary for proper wound healing.

 Psoriasis is a chronic autoimmune disease that causes itchy, scaly patches on the skin.

 People with psoriasis often develop red patches on their skin that may be itchy and scaly.

 Some people may also experience changes in their nails or scalp.

 Some people with skin psoriasis may also develop psoriatic arthritis, which includes severe joint pain.